Skip to content

 active --> paused: continuation_cap / wall_clock_cap

-active --> degraded: hook error
+active --> paused: hook error (degraded)

-paused --> active: /goal-resume or /goal-extend
+paused --> active: /goal-resume, resume_goal, or /goal-extend

-budget_limited --> active: /goal-extend --add-continuations
+budget_limited --> active: /goal-extend --add-tokens

 complete --> [*]